 If a program is suspicious, some antivirus programs can also use sandbox detection, which creates an emulated environment for the program to run and analyze its behavior.
-If when executed in the emulated environment the program appears to perform destructive or abnormal behavior, the antivirus alerts the user before it running it on the computer.
+When executed in the emulated environment, if the program appears to perform destructive or abnormal behavior, the antivirus alerts the user before running it.

 Cloud antivirus detection

-Cloud antivirus detection uses a client on the computer that collects information, which is then uploaded to, and processed by, a server in the cloud.
+Cloud antivirus detection uses a computer program that collects information, which is then uploaded and processed by a server in the cloud.
 By running all detection on the server, your computer is spared additional processing.
 Cloud antivirus requires an Internet connection.

 Full system scan

-Finally, a full system scan or individual file scan is a manual action that can be taken by a user to scan all of the files on their computer.
-To run this type of scan, you must open the antivirus program and select the option to do a full system scan or right-click a file you want to scan and choose the option to scan the file.
+Finally, a full system scan or individual file scan is a manual action taken by a user to scan all computer files.
+To run this type of scan, open the antivirus program, and select full system scan option or right-click a file and select the option to have it scanned.

-A full scan should not be necessary if an antivirus program is running on your computer and monitoring for changes.
+A full scan should not be necessary if an antivirus program is running on your computer and actively monitoring for changes.
 However, if your computer is acting suspicious or a new antivirus scanner is installed, it is not a bad idea to run a full scan.
-Keep in mind that since almost all files are looked at during a full-system scan that these scans can take anywhere between 20 minutes to several hours to complete.
+Almost all files are looked at during a full system scan, so it may take a long time to complete.